JetBrains/jetbrains_guide/sites/goland-guide/contents/playlists/editing-tips/index.md

 ---

 Editing code is a frequent activity that programmers do.
-But editing is not only about typing the code but also navigation in a code-base.
+However, editing is not only about typing the code but also navigation in a code-base.

-And if IDEs are good at one thing, is that they can help automate various tasks, including writing that tedious boilerplate code.
+If IDEs are good at one thing, is that they can help automate various tasks, including writing that tedious boilerplate code.

 In this playlist we're going to have a look at many of the code editing